dkarthe/webjeda-blog/_posts/2016-03-06-free-domain-email-zoho.md

 ### Step 10: Success!
 {: .clear}
 You are good to access your emails in [ZOHO mail](https://mail.zoho.com/){:rel='nofollow'}{:target="_blank"}.
-You can send and receive mails to this mailbox.
+You can send and receive emails to this mailbox.
 Check if it is working by sending a mail from a different email account and once you receive it, reply to the mail.
 If everything is working fine then go to the next step.

 ### Final step ( I swear) : Email forwarding

 ![email forwarding in ZOHO mail](/images/setup-custom-domain-email-with-ZOHO-12.jpg) {: .right .small}

-It is hard to always login to ZOHO mail and check for mails.
-A better way is to get the mails received by ZOHO to your personal mail.
+It is hard to always login to ZOHO mail and check for emails.
+A better way is to get the emails received by ZOHO to your personal mail.
 This is pretty easy.
 Once you login to ZOHO mailbox, click on gear icon at the top-right corner.
 Then click on settings.

 Carefully look for **Email forwarding and POP/IMAP** and click on it.
 It will open up [email forwarding](https://mail.zoho.com/mail/zmset.do#12){:rel='nofollow'}{:target="_blank"} page.
 {: .clear}